ishaqmarashy/DMML-ML_Portfolio/README.md

 ### CW folder consists of 4 files:

-1. Exploration of the traffic sign dataset, including an analysis of feature distribution, target classes, and various image preprocessing techniques.
+1. Part 1: Exploration of the traffic sign dataset, including an analysis of feature distribution, target classes, and various image preprocessing techniques.
 Implementation of predictive Bayesian models with performance metrics in image classification.

-3. Includes image preprocessing such as thresholding and feature normalization.
+3. Part 2: Includes image preprocessing such as thresholding and feature normalization.
 Implementation of clustering models with performance metrics like silhouette score in image classification.
 Feature reduction using T-SNE and PCA.

-5. Implementation of decision tree models with performance metrics in image classification and tree visualization.
+5. Part 3: Implementation of decision tree models with performance metrics in image classification and tree visualization.

-7. Covering linear classification models, neural networks, and convolutional neural networks.
+7. Part 4: Covering linear classification models, neural networks, and convolutional neural networks.
 Extensive exploration of different structures and automated hyper-parameter searching with a comparison of model performance metrics.
 Feature reduction using T-SNE and PCA.
 Neural Networks and Convolutional Neural Networks.

 ### Lab Folder consists of 7 Labs: